knail1/ai-agent-dagger-containers-demo/README.md

 OpenHands AI uses Dagger.io to build, deploy, and orchestrate these containers, creating a seamless end-to-end application.

+For a detailed architecture diagram and explanation, see [Architecture Overview](docs/architecture.md).

 ## 🚀 Quick Start

 ### Option 1: Run with OpenHands AI Container (Recommended)